Bob Henriquez: Hillsborough County Property Appraiser

 In 2012, it emerged that the incumbent Hillsborough County Property Appraiser, Rob Turner, had sent "dozens of pornographic emails" to the human resources director in his office, an ex-girlfriend of his who then filed a sexual harassment claim against him.
 Henriquez jumped into the race and won the Democratic nomination, as did State Senator Ronda Storms, who challenged Townsend in the Republican primary.
 Storms defeated Turner decisively in the primary and squared off against Henriquez.

 As the general election got underway, Henriquez campaigned on his ability to manage the office effectively, saying, "I'm not an appraiser by trade, but I feel like I have the requisite experience to run the office effectively and efficiently," and was able to fundraise his campaign as Storms's campaign momentum stalled.
 The Tampa Tribune endorsed Henriquez over Storms, praising him for his "appropriate experience and personality for a job in which objectivity and restraint are needed" and his "detailed plans for improving the appraiser's office."
 During the campaign, Henriquez was criticized for evaluations he received from his time at the Department of Children and Families, where his superior, though praising him for "running an efficient organization," urged him to "instill more of his own management styles and pursue goals for the circuit beyond maintenance of a once-troubled and recovering system of care."
-Ultimately, Henriquez defeated Storms by a wide margin, winning 52% of the vote to her 43%.
+Ultimately, Henriquez defeated Storms by a wide margin, winning 52 percent of the vote to her 43 percent.